 Learn more about this program.

 Rare Disease Day is an annual international event designed to raise public awareness about the estimated 7,000 rare diseases that affect people worldwide.
 To commemorate Rare Disease Day, NIH is sponsoring a free two-day event for federal agencies, patient advocacy groups and those in the rare disease research community.
 The event is scheduled to take place from 8:30 a.m. to 5:15 p.m. on Thursday, Feb.
 28, and from 8:30 a.m. to 3:30 p.m. on Friday, Mar.
-1, in the Natcher Auditorium in Building 45, on the NIH campus in Bethesda, Md.
+1, in the Natcher Auditorium in Building 45, on the NIH campus in Bethesda, Maryland.

 This year’s event is organized by NCATS' Office of Rare Diseases Research and the NIH Clinical Center and will include participants from several other NIH Institutes and Centers, the Food and Drug Administration’s Office of Orphan Product Development and Rare Disease Program at the Center for Drug Evaluation and Research, the National Organization for Rare Disorders, Genetic Alliance, and many other federal and nonprofit organizations.

-NCATS Director Christopher P. Austin, M.D., kicks off the first day with opening remarks, followed by several presentations and discussion sessions about rare disease efforts at partnering federal agencies.
+NCATS Director Christopher P. Austin, M.D., kicks off the first day with opening remarks, followed by several presentations and discussion sessions about rare diseases efforts at partnering federal agencies.
 The first day closes with a screening of the Kauffman Foundation’s documentary, Here.
 Us.
 Now.
 A Family’s Fight to Bring Medical Innovation Home.
 The film chronicles a family’s quest to find a treatment for a rare progressive neurological disease called Niemann-Pick disease type C.

 Visit NIH's event page to see the current agenda.
 Register now to reserve your spot at this free special event; space is limited.
 The event also will be available via videocast on Feb.
 28 and on March 1.
 Contact ORDR's David J. Eckstein for questions about posters and exhibits.
 For logistical questions, contact ORDR.